jhderojasUVa/randomfuckwork/README.md

 You will see in what you can begin with.

+## Build time

+Also, if you want to host it on your server you can do it by building it by running `npm run build` taking the build directory and coping it into your web server.
+The rest is all on your side!.

 ## New word, new colors

 You can ask for a new word or change from the local json respository to a random work from Wikipedia by clicking on the menu at top right.
 Easy.